 2.2 Going back to English leads to improvement

 The next step was to translate the corpora into English.
-This is the simplest way of working in any language, as English translators are pretty strong and there is a multitude of retrievers and rerankers available off-the-shelf for English data.
-It also adds the knowledge of the translator into the mix.
-Ideally, we would have used something like google translate or deepL that are already effective and resilient to problems, but due to a lack of a free-to-use API1.
-Thus I’ve used the NLLB200 model [4], which i) returned a lot of weird stuff that we filtered manually (things like ”I don’t know it” or ”I won’t translate this” came out)., ii) was too expensive to run with the largest version, thus for the small corpora we used the large NLLB (3B params) and for the corpora larger than 4M documents we used the distilled version, and iii) Due to the cost of the models we only translated the first 128 tokens.
-From initial experiments we have noted a very sharp drop in performance using the distilled version, but it would be too costly to use the other for the largest datasets.
+This is the simplest way of working in any language, as English translators are generally fairly strong and there are a multitude of retrievers and rerankers available off-the-shelf for English data.
+Moreover, this also adds the knowledge of the translator into the mix.
+Ideally, we would have used something like Google Translate or DeepL, which are are already effective and resilient to problems, but lack a free-to-use API1.
+Thus we used the NLLB200 model [4], which i) generated a lot of straing results that were filtered manually (things like ”I don’t know it” or ”I won’t translate this” came out)., ii) was too expensive to run with the largest version, thus for the small corpora we used the large NLLB (3B params), and for the corpora larger than 4M documents we used the distilled version, and iii) Due to the cost of the models we only translated the first 128 tokens.
+Initial experiments showed a very sharp drop in performance when using the distilled version.
+However, it would be too costly to use the full model for the largest datasets.

-Now that every corpus is translated to English, we took one of the SPLADE++ [5] models and fine- tuned 16 different versions one on each translation (in English we just use the MIRACL corpus).
+Now that every corpus is translated to English, we took one of the SPLADE++ [5] models and fine- tuned 16 different versions – one on each translation (for the English model we just used the MIRACL corpus).
 This led to what we call T-SPLADE, which added to the BM25 and mDPR leads to “HYBRID 1”.
-We noticed a large gain from adding the T-SPLADE, even individually it is not stronger “than HYBRID 0”.
-One thing of note is that just adding these models makes the Recall@20 achieve 90% and Recall@100 already surpass 97%, meaning that improving over this will be hard.
+T-SPLADE provided a large boost in accuracy over BM25 and mDPR, and when ensembled with HYBRID 0, the Recall@20 and Recall@100 surpassed 90% and 97%, respectively.
+The implication of this is that it would be difficult to improve over this fairly basic approach.

 2.3 Adding monolingual SPLADE for non-English languages

-Due to recent submissions [11] and the TREC-NeuCLIR 2022 we had already 5 pretrained SPLADE in Arabic, Chinese, Japanese, Persian, and Russian.
+Due to a recent submission [11] and the TREC-NeuCLIR 2022, we already had 5 pretrained SPLADE models for in Arabic, Chinese, Japanese, Persian, and Russian.
 Of those we noticed that the Arabic and Chinese

 1Some solutions exist, but we were not sure if we could actually use those as they mostly break the terms of